wprashed/tracepilot/readme.txt

 * 🔔 Real alert channels: Route alerts to Email, generic webhooks, Slack, Discord, and Telegram.
 * 🧩 Threat review workflow: Flag suspicious patterns (failed logins, unusual logins, file integrity signals) and review them in admin.
 * 🧬 File integrity: Build a baseline for core/plugin/theme files and scan for new, deleted, or modified files.
-* 🧠 Vulnerability intelligence: Configure Wordfence, Patchstack, and WPScan lookups for installed plugins/themes/core.
+* 🧠 Vulnerability intelligence: Configure optional Wordfence, Patchstack, and WPScan lookups for installed plugins/themes/core.
 * 📤 Exports: Download logs as CSV, JSON, XML, or a plain-text report for incident review.
 * 🧹 Retention and suppression: Reduce noise with excluded actions, suppressed severities, and per-action retention rules.
 * 🔐 Privacy and GDPR guardrails: IP anonymization, UI masking, context redaction keys, and per-user export/delete tools.
 * 🌐 Multisite support: When used in multisite/network admin, aggregate logs across sites and filter by site.

+= Choose your workflow =

+* 🧾 “I need an audit trail”: Open `Activity Logs`, filter by `Action` or `Severity`, then export to CSV for review.
+* 🧪 “A page is broken”: Open `Diagnostics`, run a scan, then use `Safe Mode` to isolate plugin conflicts without impacting visitors.
+* 🛡️ “I suspect suspicious activity”: Enable alerts, review threat rules, and build a file-integrity baseline for change detection.
+* 🔐 “I got a privacy request”: Use per-user export/delete tools, IP anonymization, and context redaction keys.

 = Built for administrators =